 Reason #2: Professional freedom

-Since a freelancer can earn more than a permanent staff, you can afford to take some time off say 1-2 months in between your contractual assignments to pursue other avenues like launching your own products and apps, self-publishing your books, starting your own blogs, and any other creative ventures to channel your knowledge, skills, and talent to brand yourself.
+Since a freelance Java developer can earn more than a permanent staff, he/she can afford to take some time off say 1-2 months in between your contractual assignments to pursue other avenues like launching your own products and apps, self-publishing your books, starting your own blogs, and any other creative ventures to channel your knowledge, skills, and talent to brand yourself.
 The main focus is to attract more customers, earn more passive income, and to grow your small business.

 Once you have created your own brand, it empowers you to build and promote yours’ and others’ products and services through your brand.
 You can afford to take more vacations as you will be reaping in the benefits of ongoing passive income.
 New opportunities and ideas will knock on your door as you tend to break free